StanForever/AWSome-websites/README.md

 * [https://www.awsgeek.com](https://www.awsgeek.com/) : Find some cool cloud diagrams and notes for AWS services.
 * [https://awsclibuilder.com](https://awsclibuilder.com/) : Let this website help you BUILD YOUR AWS CLI COMMANDS.
 Get started by choosing any AWS service.
 Happy CLI Building !!
 * [https://isitonaws.com](https://isitonaws.com/) : Discover whether something on the Web is on AWS.
+* [https://www.aws-services.info](https://www.aws-services.info/) : Start typing service name into the Search: box below and then click on the desired Service name to find the Regions it is available in...
+* [https://awsicons.dev](https://awsicons.dev/) : Quickly Find & Copy AWS Icons.
+Open source SVG icon library with over 500+ icons.

 # AI :